Hi guys, Christopher Kerry here, and today I have a real treat for you.

 Not only were my demonstration and talk well attended, but I got to meet some amazing artists as well.
 One of those artists was Jason Meents.
 Jason is an expert at drawing super cute, super amazing tiny tot style fan art like this –

 This particular drawing he did as a commission at the Con, and when I saw him working on it, I have to admit that the first thought that crossed my mind was, “man that’s great, I would color the hell out of that!”
 Well guess what?
-The guy who bought this piece contacted me a few weeks later and commissioned me to do just that.
+The guy who bought this piece contacted me and commissioned me to do just that.
 (Thanks Josh!)

 As you may know, I make my living drawing and coloring my own original art.
 It’s really unusual to get to color someone else’s drawings.
 But I gotta tell ya, I love it when something like this comes across the drawing table.

 So kick back and enjoy, because I’m going to show you how to color up some amazing fan art.
 By the way, if you’re not familiar with Jason’s work, you should do yourself the favor and check out his Facebook page.
 You’re gonna like what you see!